sroshanahmad/FlaskNotesAPI/README.md

 ## Overview
 FlaskNotesAPI is a Flask application designed for managing notes through a RESTful API.
 It integrates with a ReactJS-based web application for the frontend.
 The backend is deployed using Gunicorn as a WSGI server on an Ubuntu VM, with QEMU-KVM for virtualization.
 Nginx serves as the reverse proxy.

 The API is consumed by a ReactJs-based web application.
-To view the web app, visit:
+Link to repo:

 React Web App: [ReactNotesViewer](https://github.com/sroshanahmad/ReactNotesViewer)